- BlackBerry Enterprise Server 5.0 to 5.0 SP4

 - Remove the BlackBerry Enterprise Server components from the BlackBerry Configuration Database using the BlackBerry Administration Service.

-- Run the setup.exe file from the latest installation media that was used on the server.
+- Run the setup.exe file from the latest service pack that was used on the server.

 - Complete the setup process before proceeding to Task 2.

-Note: If this task is not completed, the services may still be communicating with the BlackBerry Configuration Database.
+Note: If Task 1 is not completed, the services may still be communicating with the BlackBerry Configuration Database.
 This could prevent the BlackBerry Administration Service from being able to remove the component from the BlackBerry Configuration Database.

 Task 2 - Remove the BlackBerry Enterprise Server components